aptos-foundation/registry-projects/registry/sportsbook.md

     - Formula 1
     - NASCAR
     - MotoGP
-14. **Olympic Sports**
+14. Olympic Sports

 ### Example Smart Contracts

-1. **Event Registry Contract**: Registers sports events on the blockchain, allowing bettors and oracles to access verified event data.
+1. **Event Registry Contract**: Registers sports events on the blockchain, allowing participants and oracles to access verified event data
-2. **Betting Engine Contract**: Manages the logic for placing bets, storing them, and locking in odds at the time of betting.
+2. **Transaction Management Contract**: Manages the logic for placing predictions, storing them, and locking in odds at the time of prediction
-3. **Payout Engine Contract**: Calculates and distributes winnings based on the outcomes provided by the result verification process.
+3. **Payout Engine Contract**: Calculates and distributes winnings based on the outcomes provided by the result verification process
-4. **Oracle Interface Contract**: Interfaces with external oracles for real-time data feed integration, ensuring that event outcomes are updated promptly and accurately.
+4. **Oracle Interface Contract**: Interfaces with external oracles for real-time data feed integration, ensuring that event outcomes are updated promptly and accurately
-5. **User Management Contract**: Handles user registration, and maintains user balance and transaction history.
+5. **User Management Contract**: Handles user registration, and maintains user balance and transaction history
-6. **Liquidity Pool Contract**: Facilitates liquidity management for handling large volumes of bets and ensuring sufficient funds are available for payouts.
+6. **Liquidity Pool Contract**: Facilitates liquidity management for handling large volumes of predictions and ensuring sufficient funds are available for payouts
-7. **Fee Controller Contract**: Manages the collection and redistribution of fees within the platform to fund operations and reward token holders.
+7. **Fee Controller Contract**: Manages the collection and redistribution of fees within the platform to fund operations